davew-msft/MLOps-E2E/Lab102/README.md

 kubectl create ns istio-system kubectl apply -f /path_to/Lab102/istio.aks.yaml
 #wait until everything is ready
-#kubectl describe pod can help with an y errors as can
+#kubectl describe pod can help with any errors as can
 #kubectl logs -n istio-operator -l name=istio-operator -f
 kubectl get all -n istio-system
 ```

 ### Install Kubeflow on AKS and create our kubeflow app